BOOKQ/CS370-FALL2024-TEAM9-BOOKQ/CODE/README.md

 First install maven on your computer

 mac0S - use brew -> brew install mvn
-window - download maven and send to your path
+window - download maven zip, unzip and add to your path via system environemntal variables or path

 steps to run //Make sure you are in the servelet-example folder//